module IO: BatIOtypeinput =BatInnerIO.input

 Example: let read_md5 ch = nread ch 32

-val really_nread : input -> int -> string
+val really_nread : input -> int -> stringreally_nread i n reads a string of exactly n characters

 from the input.